mofosyne/Holo-InternetofEnergy-MDBook/src/identity_concept.md

 ssb-tunnels are an interesting way to enhance P2P network reach by connecting peers via proxies.. for example if A is connected to B and C is connected to B, an ssb-tunnel can be used through B to connect A and C. ssb-tunneling is useful to mention here as in many cases smart meters and other energy devices (rural areas ect) in IoT a device A will have an unstable IP connection.  using this tech can get around that as A can make a more stable long term connection with B which is close by and then use it as a portal.  very useful for mesh networking.

+this will likely be used heavily in the IoE discovery process to extend reach and create mesh networks and networks or networks.

 *CRUST - Connections in RUST*
 CRUST is a way to create reliable P2P connections in RUST with NAT traversal.
 CRUST is a really interesting option for us here as it not only performs a discovery but can be pre-configured with other rules to discover other devices.